 Decades of enterprise complexity aren't just relevant to the agentic stack — they're the part most teams are missing.

-Why I built Strata: eight governed agents, three-layer dedup, local Gemma inference, and the architecture decisions that make it run for $10/month.
+Why I built Strata: eight governed agents, three-layer dedup, local LLM inference across a four-machine Apple Silicon fleet, and the architecture decisions that make it run for under $5/month in API costs.

 I'm looking for my next role leading AI-native engineering organizations — where the ability to actually build agentic systems, architect for enterprise reality, and ship production-grade AI infrastructure all matter.
 VP/Head of AI Engineering, AI Strategy, or Agentic Platform leadership.